Shadows are Bicategorical Traces: Introduction

 Over the past two decades, a rich theory of $\infty$-categories has been developed \cite{joyal2008notes,joyal2008theory,lurie2009htt}, in which, instead of focusing only on homotopy categories, one studies objects of interest in a homotopy-coherent fashion.
 The focus on $\infty$-categories has had a significant influence on the study of algebraic $K$-theory and $\THH$.
 In this framework, algebraic $K$-theory can be described as a functor associating spaces to stable $\infty$-categories of a certain type, which satisfies certain universal properties, giving rise to a new definition of the Dennis trace to $\THH$ \cite{blumberggepnertabuada2013ktheory,blumberggepnertabuada2014ktheory,bgmn2021ktheory}.
 The $\infty$-categorical perspective provides new insight into $\THH$ of ring spectra and its cyclotomic structure \cite{nikolausscholze2018tc,nikolausscholze2019tccorrection}.

-As sketched above, the development of various notions of $\THH$ eventually inspired the notion of a shadow on a bicategory, which captures the essential structure of those diverse constructions.
-Given that many of these construction have now been generalized to the $\infty$-categorical framework, it is natural to seek an analogous definition of an $\infty$-categorical shadow.
-Since shadows were originally defined on bicategories, the $\infty$-categorical analogue should be defined on $(\infty,2)$-categories, which are the higher categorical analogue of bicategories \cite{bergner2020surveyn}.
+As sketched above, the development of various notions of Hochschild homology eventually inspired the notion of a shadow on a bicategory, which captures the essential structure of those diverse constructions.
+Given that many of these constructions have now been generalized to the $\infty$-categorical framework, it is natural to seek an analogous definition of an $\infty$-categorical shadow.
+Since shadows were originally defined on bicategories, the $\infty$-categorical analogue should be defined on $(\infty,2)$-categories, which are the higher-categorical analogue of bicategories \cite{bergner2020surveyn}.

-The existence of shadows on $(\infty,2)$-categories would have interesting practical consequences as well.
-For example, there is a natural definition of coHochschild homology ($\coTHH$) of coalgebra spectra \cite{hessshipley2021cothh, bohmann2018cothh,bgs2021cothh}, dual to that of $\THH$.
-Given this duality, there should be an axiomatic, shadow-type approach to $\coTHH$.
-However, since essentially the only examples of coalgebras in point-set models of spectra are suspension spectra \cite{perouxshipley2019coalgebras}, a strict bicategorical approach to studying $\coTHH$ would be of limited interest.
-An $(\infty,2)$-categorical approach is necessary, and elaborating and analyzing an $(\infty,2)$-categorical version of shadows is an important first step in this direction.